ashtonsix/Fleek/guide/8_operators.md

 0 xor 0 # 0
 ```

-Operators that conflict can be bundled in lists, the first operator to be matched is used.
+Operators that conflict can be bundled in lists, the first operator is used in a conflict.

 ```fl
 let listComprehension <- (